oicr-gsi/bamMergePreprocessing/README.md

 `inputGroups`|Array[InputGroup]|Array of objects describing sets of bams to merge together and the merged file name.
 These merged bams will be cocleaned together and output separately (by merged name).
 `intervalsToParallelizeByString`|String|Comma separated list of intervals to split by (e.g. chr1,chr2,chr3+chr4).
 `reference`|String|Path to reference file.
-`realignerTargetCreator.knownIndels`|Array[String]|Array of input VCF files with known indels.
-`indelRealign.knownAlleles`|Array[String]|Array of input VCF files with known indels.
-`baseQualityScoreRecalibration.knownSites`|Array[String]|Array of VCF with known polymorphic sites used to exclude regions around known polymorphisms from analysis.

 #### Optional workflow parameters: